Avondale, Auckland

-Avondale is a suburb of Auckland, New Zealand.
-Located on the western Auckland isthmus, the suburb is often considered a part of West Auckland.
-It is located in the Whau local board area, one of the 21 administrative divisions for the Auckland Council.
+Avondale (/ˈævənˌdeɪl/ AV-ən-dayl) (Te Whau) is a suburb of Auckland, New Zealand, located to the east of the Whau River on the Auckland isthmus.
+Avondale was established as a small settlement but grew following the establishment of a railway line, which in turn led to the establishment of brickworks.
+Following the settlement's growth an independent borough was formed, but was soon amalgamated into the City of Auckland.

 Geography

 Avondale is one of the westernmost suburbs of the Auckland isthmus, forming the eastern shores of the Whau River, an estuarial arm of the Waitematā Harbour.

 History

 European settlement

 The eastern shores of the Whau River was originally known by European settlers as Te Whau, until the 1880s.
 Whau is the Māori language name for Entelea arborescens, a native tree.
 The first European settler in the area was John Sheddon Adam in 1843.
 In 1845, the first wooden bridge across the Whau River was built.
 Settlement of the area did not occur in larger numbers until the late 1850s, with the completion of Great North Road.
 The name Avondale was popularised by John Bollard, who arrived in the area in 1861 and named the area for the Avondale Forest in County Wicklow, Ireland.
 Bollard became a prominent community leader and a Member of Parliament, living in Avondale until his death in 1915.

 Expansion was rapid, with churches, stores and a public hall built by 1867.
 In 1880, the North Auckland Line railway stations opened along the Auckland isthmus and West Auckland, extending to Helensville by 1881, which included a station at Avondale.
 The new connection to Auckland led to a significant increase in growth in the area.
 Taking advantage of the newly opened station, New Zealand businessman William Hunt opened a brickworks adjacent to the railway line at St Georges Road, which continued to manufacture clay goods until 1969.
 Other early industries in the Avondale area included tanneries and mills.
 Avondale also had numerous market gardens, especially on the Rosebank Peninsula.
 It was here that the "Hayward" cultivar of the Chinese gooseberry, later known as the kiwifruit, was developed by Hayward Wright.
 In the late 19th century, Chinese-New Zealander Chan Ah Chee purchased 26 acres at land at Avondale, using the land as market gardens.

-Te Whau became the Avondale District on 5 June 1882.
+The Whau Road District became the Avondale Road District on 5 June 1882.
 In 1888, the Avondale Jockey Club formed, and began holding events at the Avondale Racecourse.
 In 1912, the racecourse was used as a military training camp for the 3rd (Auckland) Mounted Rifles during World War I, as an airfield in the following year, and as a temporary hospital during the 1918 influenza pandemic.